My Favorite Chinese Myths

 Chinese Myths -A Mantis Trying to Stop a Chariot

 When somebody overrates himself, he is often warned: "Don't be a mantis trying to stop a chariot."
-The saying comes from a legend dated back to the Spring and Autumn Period.
+The saying comes from Chinese myths dating back to the Spring and Autumn Period.

 When the persons around heard the King's words, they were well touched and determined to devote themselves to the country.